vzhirnov/post_json_fuzzer/README.md

 Here is what we get as a result:
 1. Keyname `"id"` will get two variants - the `"id"` itself, and muteted one, say `"id\x00"`. <br />It's value will be a list like `\["some str", "another str", ... , 31\]`
 2. "title" will have only two values.
 Obvious.
-3. "price" - `[_list items from basic strategy_, 109.95\, _muteted list items from basic strategy_]`
+3. "price" - `[_list items from basic dataset_, 109.95\, _muteted list items from basic dataset_]`
 All other fields will remain unchanged.

 That's all.
-In any difficult situation, look at [tests](https://github.com/vzhirnov/post_json_fuzzer/blob/master/tests/test_generate_strategy.py), they have enough options for any of your fantasies (if not, please send me an MP with additions).
+In any difficult situation, look at [tests](https://github.com/vzhirnov/post_json_fuzzer/blob/master/tests/test_generate_strategy.py), they have enough options for any of your fantasies (if not, please send me a PR with additions).

 ## Tips and tricks